-Due to their strong anti-oxidant properties, Vitamin C together and Ferulic acid, display a proven ability to limit the impact of overexposure to UV rays protecting against UV-induced damage caused by free radicals.
+Due to their strong antioxidant properties, Vitamin C together and Ferulic Acid, display a proven ability to limit the impact of overexposure to UV rays, protecting against UV-induced damage caused by free radicals.
 Neither is a sunscreen substitute however, when applied with sunscreen, they present a formidable opponent in the fight against sun damage.

 Vitamin C is also easily absorbed into the skin, assisting to decrease water loss and boost moisture retention making it a great hydrating agent for dry skin.
 Furthermore, it enhances the skin’s ability to repair itself, speeding up cell turnover with an increased ability to remove accumulated dead and damaged skin cells.
 As a result, hyperpigmentation and acne scarring concerns are eased by breaking up dark spots and rejuvenating dull skin for a brighter complexion and improved texture.

-A handful of other products also serve their purpose in this formula.
+A handful of other ingredients also serve their purpose in this formula.
 Ethoxydiglycol is a solvent used to decrease viscosity; Propylene Glycol is a humectant used to keep products from melting or from freezing and Dehydroacetic Acid, a preservative.
 Benefits of Panthenol include its ability to be readily and deeply absorbed, permitting it to infuse water into the cells and retain moisture.

 Based on the properties of the formula, it appears that science backs the product claims.